pestphp/docs/datasets.md

 ## Combining Datasets

-You can easily obtain complex datasets by combining both **inline** and **shared** datasets using a [cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) approach.
-This allows for a straightforward method to generate new datasets.
+You can easily obtain complex datasets by combining both **inline** and **shared** datasets.
+When doing so, the datasets will be combined using a [cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) approach.

 ```php
 dataset('days_of_the_week', [